hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-nfiwmg8kh.vercel.app/3.png">

-Here you will need to give a name to your firebase project as i am giving `Login-auth`.
+Here you have to give a name to your firebase project as i am giving `Login-auth`.

 After giving a wonderful name to your project just click on continue to proceed further.